EasonChen99/Multi-Modal-based-Visual-Localization/README.md

 # Visual-Localization-related-Papers
-A collection of multi-modal based visual localization related papers
+A collection of recent works for multi-modal based visual localization

 # Outline
 - [Visual-Only Localization](#1-Visual-Only-Localization)